Veterans Crisis Line: 1-800-273-8255 Press 1

 What is an OTP?

-Opioid Treatment Program or OTP means a program or practitioner engaged in opioid treatment of an individual that provides dispensing of an opioid agonist treatment medication, along with a comprehensive range of medical and rehabilitative services, when clinically necessary, to an individual to alleviate the adverse medical, psychological, or physical effects of an opioid addiction.
-OTP includes detoxification treatment, maintenance treatment, comprehensive maintenance treatment, and interim maintenance treatment.
+An Opioid Treatment Program or OTP is a program or practitioner engaged in the opioid treatment of an individual that provides dispensing of an opioid agonist treatment medication.
+This, in conjunction with a comprehensive range of medical and rehabilitative services, is used to alleviate the adverse medical, psychological, or physical effects of an opioid addiction.
+Opioid treatment programs typically include detoxification treatment, maintenance treatment, comprehensive maintenance treatment, and interim maintenance treatment.

 Office Based Opioid Treatment (OBOT)

 OBOT refers to opioid treatment provided by specially trained primary care physicians in their office/clinic setting.

 Co-occuring is a diagnosis of both a substance use disorder and a mental health disorder.